-Replacing all the AGM with lithium isn’t a reasonable idea due to cost.
-This is the reason we are creating a hybrid battery system.
-Some will say that 800 amps of lithium is enough for anyone.
-I reply, more way is more better.
+Replacing all the AGM batteries with lithium isn’t a reasonable idea due to cost.
+This is the reason we are creating a hybrid mongrel battery system.
+Some say that 800 amps of lithium are enough for anyone.
+I reply, more is way better.

 I have never heard of anyone making a hybrid mongrel battery and maybe there is a really good reason that I don’t want to do it this way, but I don’t see why not.